kaunkrishna/clean-spotify/README.md

 ### WHY THIS EXISTS?

 Spotify Web is powerful, but cluttered, and often distracting.
-This project removes distractions and keeps only what matters: **YOUR MUSIC**
+This project removes distractions and keeps only what matters: **YOUR MUSIC.**

 ### Requirements